 subgenusPinus, section, Pinus, subsectionPinus.
 This is one of the “classic” old-world, 2-needled, hard pines.

-Pinus nigra, first described in 1785 by Johann Franz Xaver Arnold (1730 - 1801), is commonly known as European black pine, Austrian pine, or as Crimean pine; as well as Schwarzkiefer, or Schwarzföhre in the German language; as Cheren Bor in Bulgarian; as Crni Bor in Serbian; and as Karaçam in Turkish.
-The species name, "nigra" translates into "black," describing the very dark colored bark on mature trees.
+Pinus nigra, as described in 1785 by Johann Franz Xaver Arnold (1730 - 1801), in Reise Mariazell, 8th edition, is commonly known as European black pine, Austrian pine, or as Crimean pine; as well as Schwarzkiefer, or Schwarzföhre in the German language; as Cheren Bor in Bulgarian; as Crni Bor in Serbian; and as Karaçam in Turkish.
+The species name, nigra translates into "black" from the Latin language, describing the very dark colored bark on mature trees.

 Ethnobotany.
 Widely used in Europe and the U.S. as an ornamental, and in forestry for shelterbelts, and for timber production in areas too cold for the faster- growing subsp. salzmannii.
 Very tolerant of chalk and limestone, and also of urban pollution - perhaps the most pollution-tolerant of any pine.